Jaimee Itagaki

 What values are most important to you in your work and personal life?

 Creativity and craftsmanship are central to both my work and personal life.
-I value the patience, attention to detail, and personal expression that come from activities like cooking and jewelry making, and I bring that same care and dedication to everything I do professionally.
+I live for art's expressions as a lifestyle and I value the patience, attention to detail, and personal resonance that come from activities like the healing arts, cooking and jewelry making, while bringing that same care and dedication to everything I do professionally.